Mstch/giao/README.md

 - [ ] graceful shutdown
 - [ ] humanize api

 bench result
 "Stp" means stupid,a milestone of the framework
 the test cases are 2,4,8~4k protobuf message
-SyncStd means use net/rpc with default codec
+SyncStd means use net/rpc with default codec and just for Compared
 the detail of this bench please move to [test/bench](test/bench)
 ```
 name          time/op